TICGL

 Tourism & Services

-Tanzania was named "Africa's Leading Destination" at World Travel Awards 2025, and saw a 132% increase in international arrivals 2021–2024.
-The Serengeti has been recognised as the best safari destination globally for 6 consecutive years.
+Tanzania was named "Africa's Leading Destination" at World Travel Awards 2025, with a 132% increase in international arrivals 2021–2024.
+The Serengeti recognised as best safari destination globally for 6 consecutive years.
 Tourism contributes 17% of GDP.

 17% of GDP · 132% arrivals growth 2021–2024 · Zanzibar 7% GDP growth (2024)